 Harry is married to Kate, a consultant anaesthetist at Brighton Hospital.
 They will be moving to Ardingly College with their children, Lizzie (11), Barney (9) and Rex (5).

-Reflecting on his appointment, Mr Hastings commented: "It is an extremely exciting time to become part of Ardingly College.
+Mr Hastings commented: "It is an extremely exciting time to become part of Ardingly College.
 The school's World Ready initiative is one that sits closely with my educational philosophy and I’m looking forward to the challenges and opportunities that lie ahead."